 Before heading home we also picked up some sticks of sugary rock as souvenirs.
 I don’t know why I do this as I always find them sweet and sickly, but I guess a seaside trip demands certain traditions!

 In the past we’ve played crazy-golf, but there wasn’t time this year.
 There’s also a water adventure play park, the museum, the Weston wheel (not quite the London Eye), a land train along the promenade and the aquarium.
 So, plenty to do on a day trip!

 - The Grand Pier is open daily from 10am (except Christmas Day).
 The closing time varies, but is usually early evening.

 - This years sand sculpture festival runs until 30th September 2013.
 It’s an annual event, so will run again with a different theme in future years.

 - Both the Grand Pier and Sand Sculpture festival are wheelchair and buggy accessible.
 However, inside the pier arcade area it was incredibly busy, and there’s not much space to manoeuvre around.

-- Entrance to the pier is free so if you just want to walk along it to admire the views you’ll pay nothing.
-Ride prices inside the arcade vary from £1 to £6, or you can buy a £12.50 wristband which allows access to all rides.
+- Entrance to the pier is £1 per person.
+Ride prices inside the arcade vary from £1 to £6, or you can buy a £15.00 wristband which allows access to all rides.
 Check height and age restrictions first as quite a few are only suitable for 8+ years.
 There are also loads of games for the kids to waste your money on.
 Whilst the prices are very reasonable (2p slot machines, 20p grab the toy machines) there are a lot of them so your money soon goes.
+Prices updated summer 2015.

-- Donkey rides cost £2 and last around 5 minutes.
+- Donkey rides cost £2 and last around 5 minutes (price updated summer 2015).